Algebraic-Programming/ALP/docs/Development.md

 tools/clang-format-linter.sh -h
 ```

-For example, to lint the file `tests/add15d.cpp` and see the lint'ed code on the
+For example, to lint the file `tests/add15d.cpp` and see the linted code on the
 standard output, type

 ```bash